WebucatorTraining/lahman-baseball-mysql/README.md

 1. We added leagues and divisions tables to stored data related to the CSV data's pseudo-foreign keys: `lgID` and `divID`.
 1. We added autoincrementing `ID` fields to all tables that had obvious single-field primary key.
 1. We added foreign keys to tables references the added `ID` primary keys.
 All of these foreign keys contain an underscore: `div_id`, `team_id`, `team_IDwinner`, `team_IDloser`, `lg_IDwinner`, `lg_IDloser`, `park_ID`.
+    1. **We did not remove** the existing ids, so queries relying on those should continue to work.
 1. We change the field name `rank` to `teamRank`, as 'rank' is a reserved word in MySQL 8+.
 1. We removed all periods from field names.
 This affects fields in *Parks.csv* and *HomeGames.csv*.
 1. We assumed 'NA' should be treated as `NULL` for all fields except `lgID`, where it relates to 'National Association'